By Donna Olendorf

 Nursery (Infants and Toddlers ~0-3 yrs.) meet for music, crafts, and play.

-In the Children’s Chapel, everyone from ~3 years to 3rd grade is part of a chapel service that mirrors the Episcopal Liturgy, includes the great stories from our faith tradition told according to the Godly Play curriculum, and is designed to allow the older children to mentor the younger.
+In the Children’s Chapel, everyone from pre-kindergarden to 4th grade is part of a chapel service that mirrors the Episcopal Liturgy, includes the great stories from our faith tradition told according to the Godly Play curriculum, and is designed to allow the older children to mentor the younger.
 After worship is complete, there’s a time of visual art or active response to the stories told.

-Fourth-, fifth-, and sixth-graders (Upper Elementary) follow a curriculum that engages them deeply in the Old Testament in the fall and the New Testament in the spring.
+Fifth, sixth, and seventh graders (Middlers) follow a curriculum that engages them deeply in the Old Testament in the fall and the New Testament in the spring.
 Their visual and service responses are more complex than the younger groups, and this class has the responsibility for leading the younger children in serving others in the name of Christ.

 Service also includes our children’s participation as full members of Grace Church in our youth choir, Joyful Noise; our Healing Team once a month; as acolytes; as occasional readers of Old and New Testament lessons during worship in the Sanctuary; and many other things.
 Families are encouraged to join together in one of Grace Church’s many outreach, worship, and welcome ministries.